Australian Idol season 8: Top 8 (12–13 March)

-Top 6 (19 - 20 March)
+Top 6 (19–20 March)

-Each contestant performed a song on live performance night, however, in a twist, the judges’ announced no singer would be saved or advanced this week and therefore would be voted by the public.
+Each contestant performed a song on live performance night.
+The judges opted not to put any singer directly into the Grand Finale, meaning that all results would be decided by the public vote.
 On results night, after voting had closed, the contestants each sang again.
 After each pair of contestants had sung, the results were announced for those two singers: one eliminated, and one was put through to the Grand Finale, three in total.

-Grand Finale Performances
+Grand finale performances

-Voting closes before the Grand Finale performances.
+Unlike earlier rounds, there will be no "performance night" for the Final 3.
+Instead, voting for the winner of Australian Idol opened immediately after the Final 6 results night on 20 March, and closes just before the grand finale.
+The winner of the Australian Idol was announced as Royston Sagigi-Baira.